Shaptic/shaptic.github.io/_posts/2017-12-20-optimizing-sessionless-sessions.md

     Token: 2retnuhegroeg

 This can _only_ be associated with this particular user.<sup><a href="#footnote-1">[1]</a></sup> Obviously you wouldn't use this as a token, since it clearly exposes the username and password if anyone else were to see it, but the point stands.
-Any request can include this value as a token and the server will know that this person is logged in.
+Any request can include this value as a token and the server will know that this person is logged in as "george".
 We can achieve the same effect in a secure way using cryptography.
 {: #footnote-1-root}

 ### Message Authentication Codes ###
 This section gets pretty technical, but I will try to make things simple for those not familiar with cryptography.
 {: .notice--warning}

-An [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code), or hash-based message authentication code, is used to create a one-way association between a value with another unique value.
+An [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code), or hash-based message authentication code, is used to create a one-way association between a value and another unique value.
 One-way means that the unique value is _no longer associatable with the original value_.
 To create an HMAC, you start with the value you wish to convert and some secret value, then run them through a hashing algorithm.

 > For example, using [this tool](https://www.freeformatter.com/hmac-generator.html), the HMAC of the value "george" with the secret key "secret" using the MD5 hashing algorithm is
 > `b94624b9274af8d0843d8dea6108577a`